-PFA’s work with climate goals depends on the ability to measure and monitor our equity investments’ CO2 emissions.
+PFA’s work in promoting environmental characteristics through the contribution to a low-emission economy depends on the ability to measure and monitor our equity investments’ CO2 emissions.
 This is not straightforward as there is still a lack of adequate data for many assets.
-Therefore, as a default, PFA only measures systematic CO2 emissions from the equity portfolio and not from e.g. the bond portfolio or our alternatives.
+Therefore, as a default, PFA only measures systematic CO2 emissions from the equity portfolio and not from e.g. the bond portfolio or our alternative investments (i.e. investments not admitted to trading).

 PFA’s assessments and benchmarks are based on data from the MSCI ACWI (All Country World Index), which annually publishes estimates for the CO2 emissions of individual companies.
 Even though MSCI is currently the market standard for measuring CO2 emissions from an equity portfolio, the data used is still subject to a degree of uncertainty.
 This is partly because a lot of data is retrospective and may be a year or two old; and partly because there are still many companies that do not even publish data on their CO2 emissions.
 In the latter case, MSCI itself assesses emissions by using comparable companies in the same industry and locality.